ilpropheta/ilpropheta.github.io/index.md

 Milan, May 2016.
 [Feedback](http://joind.in/event/italian-c-conference-2016/schedule).

-The 1st edition of the **Italian C++ Conference**, the first and only Italian conference fully dedicated to C++.
+I coordinated the organization of the 1st edition of the **Italian C++ Conference**, the first and only Italian conference fully dedicated to C++.
 The event took place at University "Bicocca".

 Special guest: [James McNellis](https://twitter.com/JamesMcNellis)
 Sponsor: [RogueWave Software](http://roguewave.com)